This page is used for making adjustments to features and functions that affect the way content is stored in the system.

 You can also opt to disable folder creation at the top level of the public content domain, in order to more easily govern folder creation.

-Select 'Disable write capability privileges for non enterprise user' to disable the ability of users and domain admins to create new databases on the server.
-Only the enterprise admin will be able to create new databases on the server if this option is selected.
+Select 'Disable the "write-capability" option on data sources for non-enterprise admins' to disable the ability of domain admins to create new databases on the server.
+Only the enterprise admin can create new databases on the server if this option is selected.

 Workflow settings controls access to built-in "Conversations" and other custom workflow applications added to the application.